Búsqueda de LIBROS DEL AUTOR: pearl s buck

 PEARL S. BUCK

-An “absorbing and fast-moving” saga of Korea as experienced by one unforgettable family, from the Nobel Prize–winning author of The Good Earth (The New York Times).
-“The year was 4214 after Tangun of Korea, and 1881 after Jesus of Judea.”
-So begins Pearl S. Buck’s The Living Reed, an epic historical novel seen through the eyes of four generations of Korean aristocracy.
-As th...
+An "absorbing and fast-moving" saga of Korea as experienced by one unforgettable family, from the Nobel Prize–winning author ( The New York Times ).
+"The year was 4214 after Tangun of Korea, and 1881 after Jesus of Judea."
+So begins Pulitzer Prize–winning author Pearl S. Buck's The Living Reed, an epic historical novel seen through the eyes of four generations of Korean aristoc...

 $229.00